Salted Caramel Buttery Crumb Bars

 Caramel Apple Cheesecake Crumble Bars — These caramel apple cheesecake bars feature a buttery crust that’s topped with cheesecake and spiced apples.
 After they’re done baking, the bars are drizzled with salted caramel sauce!

-Caramel Apple Cheesecake Crumble Bars
+Caramel Apple Cheesecake Crumble Bars on a white platter.

 Salted Caramel Magic Bars — I have a thing for Magic Bars or Seven Layer Bars as they’re sometimes called.
 The salted caramel helps balance the sweetness of the other ingredients.

-Salted Caramel Magic Bars
+Four Salted Caramel Magic Bars on a white platter.

 Vanilla Bean Caramel Blondies — These very soft, slightly chewy, buttery blondies are topped with the most amazing vanilla-spiked caramel glaze.